 The event also featured an interactive children’s program for ages 3-13 in partnership with Zplay School, and a special teen program, “Discovery Day – Israel” in partnership with ClubZ.

-Founder of LIMMUD FSU NY, Chaim Chesler told eJP, “We couldn’t feel more blessed – the program of LIMMUD FSU NY this year is extremely rich, high-quality and packed with the best speakers from so many different fields of work.”
+Founder of LIMMUD FSU Recharge, Chaim Chesler told eJP, “We couldn’t feel more blessed – the program of LIMMUD FSU Recharge this year is extremely rich, high-quality and packed with the best speakers from so many different fields of work.”

 The Conference, like all Limmud events world-wide, was volunteer led.